munificent/ui-as-code/in-progress/parameter-freedom.md

     functions where most arguments are list literals.
 Or look for declarations containing a series of optional positional parameters of the same type and similar names, like `foo([Type thing1, Type thing2, Type thing3]).

+*   If we're adding a spread syntax, it's natural to allow it inside list and map literals as well.
+I don't do that here because it's orthogonal to this proposal, but we should consider writing a separate proposal for that.
+(I wouldn't be surprised if `...` ended up more useful in list literals than it is in argument lists.)

 ## Questions and Alternatives